ismir/conference-archive/2021_archive/README.md

     ../database/proceedings/2021.json \
     ismir2021.md
 ```
-and then copy it to the target repository and add add an entry for the full proceedings PDF to it, e.g. as you see in https://www.ismir.net/conferences/ismir2021.html Then involve ISMIR tech team to merge it.
-To generate DBLP metadata file to be added to DBLP, you can run
+and then copy `ismir2021.md` to the target repository.
+Edit it to add an entry for the full proceedings PDF, e.g. as you see in https://www.ismir.net/conferences/ismir2021.html and any additional edits you see are needed.
+Then involve ISMIR tech team to merge it to ISMIR website.

+To generate DBLP metadata file to be added to DBLP database, you can run

 ```
 $ ../scripts/generate_dblp.py \
     -y 2021 \
     ../database/conferences.json \
-    ../database/proceedings/2021.json > 2021_dblp.html
+    ../database/proceedings/2021.json > ../database/proceedings/2021_dblp.html

 ```
-Please then get in touch with the board to import `2021_dblp.html` into the DBLP database.
+Please then get in touch with the ISMIR board to import `../database/proceedings/2021_dblp.html` into the DBLP database.

 This completes the archival of proceedings for ISMIR 2021!